 Starting in 2022, the congo boys seemed to be missing fins.
 Since I know the discus, Caesar, did not do it (he hides all day), I assume they are doing it to themselves although I have yet to say anyone actually bite anyone.
 Not only did they suffer fin damage but also some hemorrhages, perhaps from hiting the glass lid.
 On 8/21/22, I found one of the boys dead on the bottom with his mouth open.
 He was 3.5 inches long.
 Aside from one small hemorrhage, I could fin no reason for him to have died.
 One of the other congo boys now has what might be columnaris, probably from his body losing its ability to fight off bacteria that are always there (despite a UV) because of the damage they are doing to each other.
 That sickly boy died on 8/27/22.
 I had a hard time finding him in the plants.
 Three congo boys remain with various fin injuries that they must have done to themselves.
 A 2.5" congo tetra boy died on 9/10/22.
 Two remain.

 On 4/10/23, I bought four new congo tetras and added them in with the surviving two old boys.
-I think the new ones are all male as well.
-They seem very happy.
+I thought the new ones were all male as well.
+They seemed very happy.

 On 6/28/23, I removed one of the older male congo tetras after he died.
 One older and four younger remain.